 Fredrick said she received an email last week from Jim Stromberg was starting a work group to review and finalize two draft documents related to interstate interoperability.
 The first draft document is tentatively titled, "Minnesota Land Mobile Radio Interstate Interoperability Crosswalk Plan".
 The second document is titled, "Minnesota Land Mobile Radio Interstate Best Practice Guide.
 The work group will be made up of two representatives from each region - a radio technical representative and an emergency communications and response coordination representative.
-Fredrick reported that the Radio TOC had identified a radio technical representative (Nate Timm - Washington Co.) and would like the 911 TOC to identify an operations representative to serve on the workgroup.
+Fredrick reported that the Radio TOC had identified a radio technical representative to serve on the workgroup.
 Stromberg indicates that the workgroup will meet electronically by conference call with screen sharing.